-People's University Livestream: Around the World in Literature & Language
+People's University Livestream - Series 29: Around the World in Literature & Language

 The OCPL Summer Reading Program theme for 2020 is "Reading Takes You Places" and our summer People's U is going to do just that!
 We're going to dive into some great world literature and along the way learn some useful words and phrases from the regions these stories take place.
 We'll be heading to places like Japan, Russia, Nigeria, Italy, Scandinavia, Australia, and more!
 Join us as we 読んだ (Yonda)-читать (chitat')-soma-leggere-lese-read our way across the world.
 Join us online on Thursday nights at 6:30 pm.

 Thursday | August 6, 2020 at 6:30 pm - Around the World in Literature & Language Finale

 Geography Bee: Dr. David Javersak hosts a World Geography Bee featuring questions inspired, in part, by the Around the World People's University series.
 Watch live and participate on YouTube or Facebook.
 No pre-registration required.
 Just join us online and participate by logging into your Facebook or YouTube account and having your keyboard ready to answer questions!